 - Get your teachers’ support

-If you are not a woman but want to help, ask your female friends and colleagues what you can do to support any of their initiatives.
+If you don’t identify as a woman but want to help, ask your women friends and colleagues what you can do to support any of their initiatives.
 It’s important you give your friends and colleagues the opportunity to have their voices heard and their work recognised.
-Allies are a very important part of any cause - by showing your understanding and support, you’ll give your women friends more impetus, add numbers to their group, and encourage other non-female students to get involved too.
+Allies are a very important part of any cause - by showing your understanding and support, you’ll give your women friends more impetus, add numbers to their group, and encourage other students to get involved too.

 How can I help throughout the rest of the year?